thebuilder6/FLL_Choreo/README.md

 ## TODO
 - rework Robot definition ".chor" file no need to keep choreos format
 - move inputs and outputs into own directory
+- replace the linear initial guess with a Dubins/Reeds-Shepp Curve generator